How Much Rice Per Person? Grams Calculator

 Common Mistakes

 1. Using cooked rice weight as the input.
-Recipes and portion guides almost always state raw weights.
-Treating 80 g cooked as a raw portion will leave guests hungry—80 g raw yields ~200 g cooked.
+Recipes almost always state raw weights.
+Treating 80 g cooked as a raw portion will leave guests hungry — 80 g raw yields ~200 g cooked.

 2. Ignoring rice type when measuring cups.
-1 US cup of raw basmati ≈ 180 g, but 1 cup of wild rice ≈ 160 g and 1 cup of arborio ≈ 185–190 g.
-Always weigh for precision; use cups only as a cross-check.
+1 US cup of raw basmati ≈ 180 g, but 1 cup of wild rice ≈ 160 g and 1 cup of arborio ≈ 185 g.
+Weigh for precision; use cups as a cross-check only.

-3. Applying a universal 1:2 water ratio to all rice types.
-Brown rice needs 1:2.5, risotto requires ladling ~3× volume of broth, and sushi rice uses only 1:1.5.
+3. Applying a universal 1:2 water ratio.
+Brown rice needs 1:2.5, risotto needs ~3× broth volume, and sushi rice uses only 1:1.5.
 Wrong ratios produce mushy or undercooked rice regardless of portion accuracy.

 4. Not adjusting for children.
 A child under 10 eats roughly 40–55% of an adult rice portion.
-Treating them as full adults wastes 30–40 g per child per meal—significant at scale.
+Treating them as adults wastes 30–40 g per child per meal, significant at scale.

 Frequently asked questions